Setting up site-to-site on AWS Virtual Gateway

 2. Select static routing

-3. Fill in the IP Address of your NordLayer dedicated server
+3. Fill in the IP Address of your NordLayer server with a dedicated IP

 4. Select Create Customer Gateway.
 A message should display indicating the gateway was created successfully